Harry Shiver

 Harry Shiver (born July 13, 1946) is an American politician.
-He is a member of the Alabama House of Representatives from the 64th District, serving since 2006.
+He was a member of the Alabama House of Representatives from the 64th District, serving from 2006 to 2022.
 He is a member of the Republican party.
 After the 2018 Stoneman Douglas High School shooting, Shiver came out against a proposal to arm teachers in Alabama, arguing that most women, and female teachers in particular, "are scared of guns," and should not be expected to carry them in classrooms.
+He is a member of the Phi Kappa Phi fraternity.